awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/sch-mapping.md

 ```

 The fields in the [RecordColumn](API_RecordColumn.md) object have the following values:
-+ Mapping: The JSONPath expression that identifies the location of the data in the input stream record\.
++ `Mapping`: The JSONPath expression that identifies the location of the data in the input stream record\.
 This value is not present for an input schema for a source stream in CSV format\.
-+ Name: The column name in the in\-application SQL data stream\.
++ `Name`: The column name in the in\-application SQL data stream\.
-+ SqlType: The data type of the data in the in\-application SQL data stream\.
++ `SqlType`: The data type of the data in the in\-application SQL data stream\.

 ### JSON Input Schema Example<a name="sf-map-api-json-example"></a>